trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 taq simulate 2-rounding.tz --param 2-rounding.parameter.default_parameter.tz
 ```

-It will fail as the result will be negative, Alice will have 101-25=76 and Bob 101-(3\*25)=26, so the total to redeem is 102 greater than the initial 101
+It will fail because the result is negative.
+Alice will have 101-25=76 and Bob 101-(3\*25)=26, so the total to redeem is 102, which is greater than the initial 101.

 ```logs
 script reached FAILWITH instruction